purijatin/njexl_wiki/full/01-Language-Features.md

 #### Negation

 The unary - operator is used.
 For example

      -12

+It is legal, unfortunately, to use --12, which is interpreted as -(-12) := 12.
+So, be careful!

 #### Exponentiation